davila2345/NBA_WebScraping_Project/README.md

 -  NBA champions and runner-ups dating back to 1950
 -  Every player bio in NBA history (dating back to 1946)

+### Data Processing
-Also utilized Pandas along with other libraries to clean-up and join data where appropriate.
+I primarily used the Pandas library to clean-up and join data where appropriate.

 ### Analysis
-After scraping and processing data, I decided to narrow focus on NBA champions and runner-ups since 1950 to see how the composition of these teams have evolved since then.
+I focused on all NBA Finals teams since 1950 to see how these players have evolved in terms of average height and their rate of 3 point attempts.
+I ultimately weighted the average height of players by win-shares (explanation metric: https://www.basketball-reference.com/about/ws.html).

-### Links
+Full analysis can be found in link below:
 Presentation: https://slides.com/dannyavila-1/deck/live